20+ Top HR Thought Leaders to Follow

 9. Kim Rohrer

 Her content centers around innovative approaches to employee engagement, performance management, and organizational development.
-I especially love her takes on how to gather meaningful employee insights through better listening, and translating employee feedback into actionable change initiatives.
+I especially love her takes on how to gather meaningful employee insights through better listening and translating employee feedback into actionable change initiatives.

 On LinkedIn, she’ll also share her latest HR Confessions podcast episodes, which you can watch on Apple Podcasts.